Short Communications of Medicinal Herbs and Complementary Therapy

 When we think of the word ‘discipline’, the word which automatically comes to our mind is ‘School’ and the pictures which evoke in our minds are the children walking in a straight line in the corridors with their hands at their backs, sitting quietly listening to the teacher in the class, having a class monitor to maintain the silence in the absence of a teacher.
 But all these happen when someone is observing or else it is bedlam.
 Discipline is to follow what is right and what is just even when no one is looking.
 Yoga instills this discipline in us.

 The world is moving at a rapid pace with exponential advancement in technology.
 It is critical to have focus and mindfulness while adapting to these changes, these can be achieved through yoga.
-So what is the right age to learn Yoga?
+So what is the right age to learn Yoga for children?
 The magical age is between six and eight [6].
-Hence Yoga is made one of the compulsory subjects in the school curriculum in India but unfortunately, many schools club this under their physical education periods and call it a ‘games period’.
+Hence Yoga for children is made one of the compulsory subjects in the school curriculum in India but unfortunately, many schools club this under their physical education periods and call it a ‘games period’.
 If Yoga is taught in its right sense, we shall reap a bounty of highly adjustable and adaptable, calm, and happy children.

 Yoga for mental health

 Stress in children due to the current pandemic can cause anxiety and depression.
 Stress can dysregulate the physiological processes in the body and result in disturbed homeostasis leading to mental ill-health.
 Stress affects the HPA axis and causes excessive production of cortisol.
 Yoga reduces cortisol levels and reduces depression [7].
 Stress can trigger inflammatory response and production of inflammatory cytokines.
 However, IL-10 is a potent promoter of an anti-inflammatory state as it regulates or completely inhibits the expression of several pro-inflammatory cytokines like IL-1beta [8].
 Yoga causes a reduction in pro-inflammatory cytokines and an increase in anti-inflammatory cytokines.
 Yoga also reduces oxidative stressors.
 Studies have shown changes in inflammatory mediators with the practice of yoga [8].
-Hence, yoga can modulate the pathogenesis of stress and help in mental fitness.
+Hence, yoga for children can modulate the pathogenesis of stress and help in mental fitness.

 Yoga is not only therapeutic in reducing stress but can be practiced as a promotive and preventive activity for a healthy mind and healthy body for children.
 Literature and scientific studies have shown that yoga and meditation are good for holistic development in children [5, 8].
 It improves cognitive functions, reduces stress, and maintains a good emotional balance.
 It also helps in improving circulation, stabilizing the autonomic nervous system, improves the strength and endurance of muscles, and enhances resilience in children.
 Pre and early adolescent children who underwent the Meditation program showed significant improvement in their optimism and classroom social competent behavior [9].
 Qualitative studies have also shown improvements in self-esteem, academic performance, and reduction in stress among school children [10].